Get the kit — A$297

 Group 3 outcomes are where the NDIS Practice Standards connect directly to the daily work of support delivery.
 Providers who understand these outcomes — and who build their systems, documents, and culture around meeting them — will not only satisfy their auditor but will deliver genuinely better supports to participants.
 The two objectives are not separate: compliance with Outcome 3.2 is, in substance, a description of what good support delivery looks like.

-For SIL providers preparing for the 1 July 2026 deadline, the SIL Rescue Kit includes every document you need to satisfy Group 3 outcomes: Support Delivery Policy, Access to Supports Policy, Transition Policy, Participant Support Plan Template, Shift Handover Procedure, and a Service Agreement template tailored for SIL services.
+For SIL providers preparing for the 1 July 2026 deadline, the Complete SIL Kit includes every document you need to satisfy Group 3 outcomes: Support Delivery Policy, Access to Supports Policy, Transition Policy, Participant Support Plan Template, Shift Handover Procedure, and a Service Agreement template tailored for SIL services.

 Important: This article provides general guidance about NDIS compliance requirements.
 It is not legal or professional advice.
 Requirements may change as the NDIS Commission updates its policies and Practice Standards.
 Always verify current requirements with the NDIS Quality and Safeguards Commission or a registered NDIS consultant before making compliance decisions.